tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 You can set up the sync options in detail in the app settings.
 For the most use-cases, you should enable sync for weather and warnings, and keep it disabled for pollen count, texts and maps since the latter information is not displayed on the main screen and in the home screen widgets.

-For a scenario with only intermittent and/or limited access to the internet, e.g. when using unmetered networks only, you may also consider enabling automatic sync for pollen count, texts and maps.
+For a scenario with only intermittent and/or limited access to the internet, e.g. when using unmetered networks only or traveling in areas without comprehensive network coverage, you may also consider enabling automatic sync for pollen count, texts and maps.

 The sync intervals for weather forcasts may be set to 6, 12, 18 or 24 hours.